k2view-academy/K2View-Academy/articles/19_Broadway/actors/07_masking_and_sequence_actors.md

 Common input arguments of masking Actors are:

-* **maskingId**, a unique masking identifier used to generate a target value.
+* **maskingId**: a unique masking identifier used to generate a target value.
 Populated by a String.
 To use the same masking Actor in different flows of the same project, use this parameter to refer to the same masking cache.
 By default, the masking's specific ID is used across different DCs.
+* **flowName**: the name of the flow or Actor to be execute to obtain the masked value.
+This parameter has been added to the **Masking** Actor to enable the execution of the data generation flow or Actor to generate the fake value.

-* **category**, this parameter has been added by Fabric 6.5.3 and indicates when the masking actor needs to generate a new value.
+* **category**, this parameter has been added by Fabric 6.5.3 and indicates when the masking Actor needs to generate a new value.
 For example, when masking sensitive data or replacing the ID (sequence).
 The following values can be set in the category:

   - **enable_sequences**: generate a new ID value
   - **enable_masking**: mask sensitive data
   - Any custom string value

-   By default, the category is set to **enable_masking** on all masking actors except for the **MaskingSequence** actor where the category is set by default to **enable_sequences**.
+   By default, the category is set to **enable_masking** on all masking Actors except for the **MaskingSequence** Actor where the category is set by default to **enable_sequences**.

-   The masking actor checks the **value of the session level key, set in the category** (enable_sequences or the enable_masking session for example):
+   The masking Actor checks the **value of the session level key, set in the category** (enable_sequences or the enable_masking session for example):

    - If the related session level key **is not set**, or is set to **true** - generate a new value.
    - Else, if the related session level key is set to **false** - return the original value.

    Note that TDM implementation sets the **enable_masking** and **enable_sequences** session level keys to **true** or **false** based on the TDM task's attributes.
-For example,  the MaskingSequence actor generates a new ID value when the task replaces the sequences of the copied entities.
+For example,  the **MaskingSequence** Actor generates a new ID value when the task replaces the sequences of the copied entities.
 Else, the original ID is returned.

 * **useEnvironment**, indicates whether to separate the masked value per environment.
 Set to **true** to generate a new masked value in each environment.
 When set to **false**, the same masked value is used across all environments.
 * **useExecutionId**, indicates whether to use the Execution ID during the flow run whereby the Execution ID is a unique string generated each time the flow is run.
 Set to **true** to generate a new masked value in each execution.
 When set to **false**, the same masked value is used across different executions.
 * **useInstanceId**, indicates whether to use the Instance ID as part of the masking cache.